harrisonlab/phytophthora_fragariae/Whole_Genome_Orthology.md

 ###UK race 1 focused analysis

 ```
-[1] "A4"
+A4
-[1] "The total number of orthogroups and singleton genes in this isolate:  18,486"
+The total number of orthogroups and singleton genes in this isolate:  18,486
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  3,007"
+The total number of orthogroups and singleton genes not in the venn diagram:  3,007
-[1] "The total number of singleton genes not in the venn diagram:  1,060"
+The total number of singleton genes not in the venn diagram:  1,060
-[1] "NOV-5"
+NOV-5
-[1] "The total number of orthogroups and singleton genes in this isolate:  18,528"
+The total number of orthogroups and singleton genes in this isolate:  18,528
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1,946"
+The total number of orthogroups and singleton genes not in the venn diagram:  1,946
-[1] "The total number of singleton genes not in the venn diagram:  1,109"
+The total number of singleton genes not in the venn diagram:  1,109
-[1] "NOV-27"
+NOV-27
-[1] "The total number of orthogroups and singleton genes in this isolate:  18,503"
+The total number of orthogroups and singleton genes in this isolate:  18,503
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  3,024"
+The total number of orthogroups and singleton genes not in the venn diagram:  3,024
-[1] "The total number of singleton genes not in the venn diagram:  1,083"
+The total number of singleton genes not in the venn diagram:  1,083
-[1] "NOV-71"
+NOV-71
-[1] "The total number of orthogroups and singleton genes in this isolate:  18,363"
+The total number of orthogroups and singleton genes in this isolate:  18,363
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2,884"
+The total number of orthogroups and singleton genes not in the venn diagram:  2,884
-[1] "The total number of singleton genes not in the venn diagram:  1,020"
+The total number of singleton genes not in the venn diagram:  1,020
-[1] "BC-16"
+BC-16
-[1] "The total number of orthogroups and singleton genes in this isolate:  19,278"
+The total number of orthogroups and singleton genes in this isolate:  19,278
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  3,799"
+The total number of orthogroups and singleton genes not in the venn diagram:  3,799
-[1] "The total number of singleton genes not in the venn diagram:  2,006"
+The total number of singleton genes not in the venn diagram:  2,006
-[1] "NOV-9"
+NOV-9
-[1] "The total number of orthogroups and singleton genes in this isolate:  18,326"
+The total number of orthogroups and singleton genes in this isolate:  18,326
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2,847"
+The total number of orthogroups and singleton genes not in the venn diagram:  2,847
-[1] "The total number of singleton genes not in the venn diagram:  1,033"
+The total number of singleton genes not in the venn diagram:  1,033
-[1] "BC-1"
+BC-1
-[1] "The total number of orthogroups and singleton genes in this isolate:  18,531"
+The total number of orthogroups and singleton genes in this isolate:  18,531
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1,797"
+The total number of orthogroups and singleton genes not in the venn diagram:  1,797
-[1] "The total number of singleton genes not in the venn diagram:  1,062"
+The total number of singleton genes not in the venn diagram:  1,062
 ```

 ###UK race 2 focused analysis

 ```
-[1] "A4"
+A4
-[1] "The total number of orthogroups and singleton genes in this isolate:  18,486"
+The total number of orthogroups and singleton genes in this isolate:  18,486
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1,407"
+The total number of orthogroups and singleton genes not in the venn diagram:  1,407
-[1] "The total number of singleton genes not in the venn diagram:  1,060"
+The total number of singleton genes not in the venn diagram:  1,060
-[1] "NOV-5"
+NOV-5
-[1] "The total number of orthogroups and singleton genes in this isolate:  18,528"
+The total number of orthogroups and singleton genes in this isolate:  18,528
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2,520"
+The total number of orthogroups and singleton genes not in the venn diagram:  2,520
-[1] "The total number of singleton genes not in the venn diagram:  1,109"
+The total number of singleton genes not in the venn diagram:  1,109
-[1] "NOV-27"
+NOV-27
-[1] "The total number of orthogroups and singleton genes in this isolate:  18,503"
+The total number of orthogroups and singleton genes in this isolate:  18,503
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2,495"
+The total number of orthogroups and singleton genes not in the venn diagram:  2,495
-[1] "The total number of singleton genes not in the venn diagram:  1,083"
+The total number of singleton genes not in the venn diagram:  1,083
-[1] "NOV-71"
+NOV-71
-[1] "The total number of orthogroups and singleton genes in this isolate:  18,363"
+The total number of orthogroups and singleton genes in this isolate:  18,363
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2,355"
+The total number of orthogroups and singleton genes not in the venn diagram:  2,355
-[1] "The total number of singleton genes not in the venn diagram:  1,020"
+The total number of singleton genes not in the venn diagram:  1,020
-[1] "BC-16"
+BC-16
-[1] "The total number of orthogroups and singleton genes in this isolate:  19,278"
+The total number of orthogroups and singleton genes in this isolate:  19,278
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1,492"
+The total number of orthogroups and singleton genes not in the venn diagram:  1,492
-[1] "The total number of singleton genes not in the venn diagram:  2,006"
+The total number of singleton genes not in the venn diagram:  2,006
-[1] "NOV-9"
+NOV-9
-[1] "The total number of orthogroups and singleton genes in this isolate:  18,326"
+The total number of orthogroups and singleton genes in this isolate:  18,326
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2,318"
+The total number of orthogroups and singleton genes not in the venn diagram:  2,318
-[1] "The total number of singleton genes not in the venn diagram:  1,033"
+The total number of singleton genes not in the venn diagram:  1,033
-[1] "BC-1"
+BC-1
-[1] "The total number of orthogroups and singleton genes in this isolate:  18,531"
+The total number of orthogroups and singleton genes in this isolate:  18,531
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2,318"
+The total number of orthogroups and singleton genes not in the venn diagram:  2,318
-[1] "The total number of singleton genes not in the venn diagram:  1,062"
+The total number of singleton genes not in the venn diagram:  1,062
 ```

 ###UK race 3 focused analysis

 ```
-[1] "A4"
+A4
-[1] "The total number of orthogroups and singleton genes in this isolate:  18,486"
+The total number of orthogroups and singleton genes in this isolate:  18,486
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2,768"
+The total number of orthogroups and singleton genes not in the venn diagram:  2,768
-[1] "The total number of singleton genes not in the venn diagram:  1,060"
+The total number of singleton genes not in the venn diagram:  1,060
-[1] "NOV-5"
+NOV-5
-[1] "The total number of orthogroups and singleton genes in this isolate:  18,528"
+The total number of orthogroups and singleton genes in this isolate:  18,528
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2,810"
+The total number of orthogroups and singleton genes not in the venn diagram:  2,810
-[1] "The total number of singleton genes not in the venn diagram:  1,109"
+The total number of singleton genes not in the venn diagram:  1,109
-[1] "NOV-27"
+NOV-27
-[1] "The total number of orthogroups and singleton genes in this isolate:  18,503"
+The total number of orthogroups and singleton genes in this isolate:  18,503
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1,730"
+The total number of orthogroups and singleton genes not in the venn diagram:  1,730
-[1] "The total number of singleton genes not in the venn diagram:  1,083"
+The total number of singleton genes not in the venn diagram:  1,083
-[1] "NOV-71"
+NOV-71
-[1] "The total number of orthogroups and singleton genes in this isolate:  18,363"
+The total number of orthogroups and singleton genes in this isolate:  18,363
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1,650"
+The total number of orthogroups and singleton genes not in the venn diagram:  1,650
-[1] "The total number of singleton genes not in the venn diagram:  1,020"
+The total number of singleton genes not in the venn diagram:  1,020
-[1] "BC-16"
+BC-16
-[1] "The total number of orthogroups and singleton genes in this isolate:  19,278"
+The total number of orthogroups and singleton genes in this isolate:  19,278
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  3,560"
+The total number of orthogroups and singleton genes not in the venn diagram:  3,560
-[1] "The total number of singleton genes not in the venn diagram:  2,006"
+The total number of singleton genes not in the venn diagram:  2,006
-[1] "NOV-9"
+NOV-9
-[1] "The total number of orthogroups and singleton genes in this isolate:  18,326"
+The total number of orthogroups and singleton genes in this isolate:  18,326
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1,639"
+The total number of orthogroups and singleton genes not in the venn diagram:  1,639
-[1] "The total number of singleton genes not in the venn diagram:  1,033"
+The total number of singleton genes not in the venn diagram:  1,033
-[1] "BC-1"
+BC-1
-[1] "The total number of orthogroups and singleton genes in this isolate:  18,531"
+The total number of orthogroups and singleton genes in this isolate:  18,531
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2,608"
+The total number of orthogroups and singleton genes not in the venn diagram:  2,608
-[1] "The total number of singleton genes not in the venn diagram:  1,062"
+The total number of singleton genes not in the venn diagram:  1,062
 ```

 #Analysis of orthogroups unique to UK race 2 (Strains BC-16 & A4)